ChrisBeep98/nevado-trek-V2.0-Test-1/context.md

 ## 1. Project Overview

-The project is a single-page landing page for a travel agency named "Nevado Trek".
-The page is designed to showcase the agency's tours, services, and company information.
+The project is a multi-page website for a travel agency named "Nevado Trek".
+The site showcases the agency's tours, services, and company information.
 It was originally built on Webflow and exported as a static HTML file with all assets hosted on a CDN.
+The project has evolved from a single-page landing page to a scalable multi-page website using a component-based architecture.

 ## 2. Project Structure